mathiasdonoso/uni/README.md

 # uni

-A personal cli tool to install packages across different Linux distributions
+A personal cli tool to install packages across different linux distributions

 ## Warning :warning:
 This project is a work in progress (WIP).